Responsible Sourcing

 Single-use Plastic

 Since 2018, we made our mission to eliminate single-use plastics across the company, which started by ceasing to plastic straw.
-The single-use plastic items are being replaced with sustainable alternatives.
+We continue to replace single-use plastic items with sustainable alternatives.
 Sustainability criteria, such as material type and its circularity, are defined alongside quality and procurement considerations when evaluating new options in the market.
 Prioritisation is conducted based on commonly purchased items like room amenities and food containers.
+Expanding the use of sustainable options continues its progress according to new standardization and corporate guidelines.

 Eco-friendly Product

 Eco-friendly products are considered when sourcing.
-For example, energy-saving labels and Forest Stewardship Council (FSC) label for paper products to ensure that the paper comes from commercially farmed and responsibly managed trees.
-The FSC-certified products are used across 8 hotels in Thailand, both Dusit Thani College campuses, Baan Dusit Thani, and Dusit Hospitality Services.
+For example, energy-saving labels, Forest Stewardship Council (FSC) certified paper products, and lower-footprint construction and utility products where applicable.
+The FSC-certified products are used across 9 hotels in Thailand, both Dusit Thani College campuses, Le Cordon Bleu Dusit, The Food School, and Baan Dusit Thani.